Location2150 Buttermilk Hill Road, Delaware, OH 43015

 Programs at the farm are designed to transport visitors to an earlier era.
 Visitors learn how to preserve produce from the garden, make sausage, prepare the garden for planting, or use the wood stove to make soups and pies — among many other activities.

 Special events take place annually, including Maple Syrup Time, an Antique Tractor Show, Music under the Paper Moon, and Winter Evening on the Farm.
 Tours are self-guided, with staff and volunteers on hand to provide information about the era.

 School and community groups should contact education staff to schedule programs and field trips.
 Call 740-362-0274 or email: email@example.com

-Volunteers are needed every day, to assist with events, talk to visitors, and help with the daily work around the farm.
-For more information, visit the Volunteer page (under Get Involved), or email: email@example.com
+Volunteers are needed every day, to assist with programs, talk with visitors, and help with the daily work around the farm.
+For more information, visit the Volunteer page (under Get Involved), or email: firstname.lastname@example.org